 Confusion also arises because there are several ways of tiering agencies.
 Of course, if you ask an agency team what tier they are, ego dictates most would answer tier one.
-But the fact is there are plenty of reasons why it would be beneficial for an agency not to be tier one.
-This depends of course on how you classify agency tiers.
+But there are plenty of reasons why it would be beneficial for an agency not to be tier one.
+This depends, of course, on how you classify agency tiers.

 I think it is worthwhile defining the common ways agencies are tiered to alleviate some of this confusion.